TodMcChesney/acra-website/README.md

 ```$ npm install```

-This will install Gulp locally with all the necessary modules.
-I do not like to
+This will install gulp locally with all the necessary modules.
+I use npm
-install Gulp globally, so I use npm scripts to run my Gulp tasks instead.
+scripts to run my gulp tasks.

 ### Running Dev Environment